 Steps:

-- First of all, make an extra column beside the primary data set to show the result after the abbreviation.
+- Make an extra column after the primary data set to show the result after the abbreviation.

-- Secondly, insert the following combination formula in cell C5 to abbreviate the text of cell B5.
+- Insert the following combination formula in cell C5 to abbreviate the text of cell B5.

 =TEXTJOIN("",1,IF(ISNUMBER(MATCH(CODE(MID(B5,ROW(INDIRECT("1:"&LEN(B5))),1)),ROW(INDIRECT("63:90")),0)),MID(B5,ROW(INDIRECT("1:"&LEN(B5))),1),""))